Thomson Foundation is a media development pioneer providing high-calibre training for media and public communication practitioners globally.

 We work with media and non-governmental organisations over a long period, helping to demonstrate the value and power of balanced, fair journalism.

-OPEN Media Hub supports a network of media professionals across 17 countries bordering the EU.
-Our production workshops train journalists in accurate and objective reporting making innovative content.
-We mentor and train editorial managers in running independent media organisations.
+The five year OPEN Media Hub programme supported a network of media professionals across 17 countries bordering the EU.
+It included production workshops training journalists in accurate and objective reporting.
+Editorial managers running independent media organisations were trained and mentored.

 We work to demonstrate the value and power of balanced, fair journalism in countries where media is restricted.
 In Sudan, we have trained over 500 journalists in production skills and created a pool of senior journalists able to train their colleagues, cascading new skills through the Sudanese media.